hanami/view/docsite/source/parts.html.md

 So for an exposure named `:articles`, the `Parts::Article` class will be looked up for decorating each element, and the `Parts::Articles` class will be looked up for decorating the entire array.

-If a matching part class cannot be found, the standard `Dry::View::Part` class will be used.
+If a matching part class cannot be found, the standard `Hanami::View::Part` class will be used.

 ## Accessing the decorated value